verbb/formie/docs/template-guides/rendering-fields.md

 # Rendering Fields
-You can render a specific field completely on its own, outside of a `<form>` element context.
+You can render a specific field completely on its own, outside a `<form>` element context.
 This can be useful if you want complete control over your form layout.
 Due to this, you are required to provide your own template code for the `<form>` element, in order for submissions to actually work.

-The `renderField()` reqiures both a [Form](docs:developers/form) object and a [Field](docs:developers/field) object.
+The `renderField()` requires both a [Form](docs:developers/form) object and a [Field](docs:developers/field) object.

 ```twig
 {% set form = craft.formie.forms({ handle: 'contactForm' }).one() %}